nhounhou/CodeQuiz/README.md

 ## getInitial()
 This function will display the current user score and initials either:
-- at the bottom of the list if there is already some data in the High Score list
+- at the bottom of the list if there is already some data in the High Score list,
-- at the first line of the list, if this is the first user
+- at the first line of the list, if this is the first user.

 ## clearHS()
-This function will clear the `localStorage` of all data
+This function will clear the `localStorage` of all data.

 # Links
 [Repository Folder](https://github.com/nhounhou/Homework4)

 [Quiz](https://nhounhou.github.io/Homework4)

+# Improvements
+- Base the logic of the homework on the starter files provided, but too late as I completed the assignment before the files were provided.
+- Clean up some of the redundant instruction, like in the functions `displayHS()` and `getInitials()`.
+- Working on the aesthetic of the webpage.
+<button name="button" onclick="https://nhounhou.github.io/Homework4">Back to Top</button>